 The course will help professionals working in foster care develop an increased awareness of foster family dynamics, to help them improve the matches between children and families before placement.
 It will also help them determine how to intervene with foster families to avoid disruptions or failed placements.
 In so doing, the course aims to increase placement stability and improve life for children in care.
-Family Dynamics in Foster Care, Kinship Care, and Special Needs Adoption includes 17 handouts plus access to a course participant discussion board.
+Family Dynamics in Foster Care includes 17 handouts plus access to a course participant discussion board.

 At the end of this course, you will be able to: